 O’Gara Breaks Through Half-Century Mark As Division 1A’s Top Scorer

-St. Mary’s College centre Mick O’Gara extended his lead as Energia All-Ireland League Men’s Division 1A’s top scorer with a handsome 17-point haul during their thrilling win over Cork Constitution last Saturday.
+St. Mary’s College centre Mick O’Gara extended his lead as Energia All-Ireland League Men’s Division 1A’s top scorer with a handsome 17-point haul during their thrilling win over Cork Constitution in the last round.

 O’Gara continued his impressive goal-kicking form at Templeville Road, tallying up a dozen points from five successful kicks out of five, and also raided in under the posts for a fifth-minute try that opened the scoring.

-With unbeaten Mary’s still in pole position ahead of next week’s local derby against Terenure College, O’Gara remains top of the pile in the scoring stakes with 66 points.
+With unbeaten Mary’s still in pole position ahead of this Saturday’s local derby against Terenure College, O’Gara remains top of the pile in the scoring stakes with 66 points.
 Next up on 40 points each are Clontarf’s Conor Kelly, and former leader David Wilkinson (Old Belvedere).

 Completing the list of the top five points scorers are Nenagh’s place-kicking winger Conor McMahon, who now has 36 points to his name, and UCD out-half Paddy Clancy (31 points).